-A SERIOUS MAN seems designed to baffle -- it's a particularly thin slice-of-life look that peers at a '60s Midwestern Jewish family as if through a microscope -- but it actually lingers long after its small, sly jokes and plot complications finish.
+A Serious Man seems designed to baffle, but it actually lingers long after its small, sly jokes and plot complications finish.
+It's a particularly thin slice-of-life look that peers at a '60s Midwestern Jewish family as if through a microscope.
 Ethan and Joel Coen have always been interested in morality as a theme, and A Serious Man is no exception, with Larry (played by stage actor Stuhlbarg in an excellent performance) dealing with the large and small indignities of life while looking to religion for answers, even though he fails to find them.

 Don't go to A Serious Man expecting the big laughs and quotable lines of, say, The Big Lebowski; this movie is, while funny, a much more serious work.
 The cinematography by longtime Coen collaborator Roger Deakins is superb, and the entire cast does excellent work.
 A Serious Man may look like a finely observed, small-scale work, but the questions it asks will linger with you long after its haunting final image.